Blaine Robison, M.A.

 behold: Grk. idou.
 See verse 9 above. an angel of the Lord: Grk. kurios.
 See verse 13 above.
 According to the previous mention this would be the same angel that warned Joseph to flee Bethlehem. appeared: Grk. phainō, pres. mid.
 See verse 13 above. in a dream: Grk. onar.
 See verse 12 above. to Joseph in Egypt: The angel appeared again while Joseph was dreaming in the night.
 No indication is given of how long Joseph and his family waited in Egypt.
 Nevertheless, he was faithful to God's instructions and when the angel wanted to bring him the good news of Herod's death, he knew where to find him.

-20 saying, "Get up, take the child and his mother and go into the land of Israel, for those who sought the child's life are dead."
+20 saying, "Having arisen, take the Child and His mother and go into the land of Israel, for those seeking the life of the Child have died."

-21 So he got up, took the Child and His mother, and went into the land of Israel.
+21 So, having arisen, he took the Child and His mother, and went into the land of Israel.

-22 But hearing that Archelaus was king of Judea in place of his father Herod, he became afraid to go there.
-Then after being warned in a dream, he withdrew to the region of Galilee.
+22 But having heard that Archelaus reigned over Judaea in place of his father Herod, he became afraid to go there.
+Then having been warned in a dream, he withdrew into the region of Galilee.

 he became afraid: Grk. phobeō, aor. pass., to be in a state of apprehension.
 The verb covers a range of emotions from anxiety to terror.
-In the circumstances fear was a healthy emotion to have. to go there: Grk. aperchomai, aor. inf., to be in movement from a position with or without mention of a destination, to go, depart or leave.
+In the circumstances fear was a healthy emotion to have. to go: Grk. aperchomai, aor. inf., to be in movement from a position with or without mention of a destination, to go, depart or leave. there: Grk. ekei, adv., in that place.
 This statement implies two things.
-First, Joseph intended to go back to Judea, which would include Jerusalem to observe Passover and Bethlehem to visit with relatives and to look for employment.
-Bethlehem would be a good place to build a future.
+First, Joseph intended to go back to Bethlehem, perhaps because when they had visited during the time of Hanukkah there seemed to be a good opportunity for employment and there were relatives with whom they could share their lives.
 Second, Joseph's fear indicates that this point in the narrative occurred before Archelaus departed for Rome for official recognition.
 The present unrest in Judea made it a dangerous place.
 While Joseph's sympathies might well be have been in favor of those revolting against Archelaus, the safety of his wife and child had to come first.

 23 And he went and lived in a city called Nazareth, to fulfill what was spoken through the prophets, that he will be called Netzer.